 On 11 November he was interviewed by the BBC Russian Service and said he was in "very bad shape" after a "serious poisoning".

-- 1 Nov 2006 - Alexander Litvinenko has tea with former agents Andrei Lugovoi and Dmitri Kovtun in London
+- 23 Nov 2006 - Litvinenko dies three weeks after having tea with former agents Andrei Lugovoi and Dmitri Kovtun in London

 - 24 Nov 2006 - His death is attributed to polonium-210

 - 22 May 2007 - Britain's director of public prosecutions decides Mr Lugovoi should be charged with the murder of Mr Litvinenko

 - 31 May 2007 - Mr Lugovoi denies any involvement in his death but says Mr Litvinenko was a British spy

 - 5 Jul 2007 - Russia officially refuses to extradite Mr Lugovoi, saying its constitution does not allow it